whisper6284/azure-powershell/src/MariaDb/help/Get-AzMariaDbConnectionString.md

 ## OUTPUTS

-### Microsoft.Azure.PowerShell.Cmdlets.MariaDb.Models.Api20180601Preview.IServer
+### System.String

-## ALIASES

 ## NOTES

+ALIASES

-### COMPLEX PARAMETER PROPERTIES
+COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### INPUTOBJECT <IServer>: To construct, see NOTES section for INPUTOBJECT properties and create a hash table.
+INPUTOBJECT <IServer>: Identity Parameter
   - `Location <String>`: The location the resource resides in.
   - `[Tag <ITrackedResourceTags>]`: Application-specific metadata in the form of key-value pairs.
     - `[(Any) <String>]`: This indicates any property can be added to this object.